-Many people begin to get interested about martial arts when considering ways to better protect themselves or others.
+Many people begin to grow interest in martial arts when considering ways to better protect themselves or others.
 Although with time and practice many start to realize that physical protection is not the #1 benefit, its a completely good starting point.
 In fact this is where Aikido developed from in the first place.
 The roots of Aikido are in traditional forms of Jujutsu, an empty-handed grappling style and sword-fighting techniques.
-One may argue that Aikido’s Martial Art effectiveness in terms of hurting the opponent has lessened with the application of the pacifistic principles it promotes, but there is still lots of self-defense potential left in the art anyways.
-Regular civilian people will certainly find lots of self-defense value, for professional athlete fighters, soldiers and special police forces however regular Aikido practice may be insufficient and lots of other types of practices including rigorous conditioning must be included.
+One may argue that Aikido’s Martial Art effectiveness in terms of hurting the opponent has lessened with the application of the pacifistic principles it promotes.
+But there is still lots of self-defense potential in the art anyways.
+Regular civilian people will certainly find lots of self-defense value, for professional athlete fighters, soldiers and special police forces however regular Aikido practice may be insufficient and they need lots of other types of practices including rigorous conditioning.

 2. Health and Psychological Benefits

-Aikido has a healthy sporting benefits also, don’t be mistaken though , there are no competitions in Aikido, because the focus is on self improvement and transcending the Ego.
-Self discipline and better confidence are to be expected as the product of diligent Aikido practice.
+Aikido has many healthy sporting benefits.
+There are no competitions in Aikido, because the focus is on self improvement and transcending the Ego.
+Self discipline and better confidence are the products of diligent Aikido practice.
 Since the philosophy is not aggressive in nature, the practice has soft and flowing movements that turn out to be very good for the body.
 You will be facing challenges and working with many different people which will certainly benefit your self-esteem and communication skills.

 3. Gender Equality

-Since the core of Aikido is based on technique and doesn’t rely on physical strength alone, anyone can practice this martial art, and women even though often considered to be the physically less strong gender, can equally participate and progress in the art.
+Since the core of Aikido is all about technique and doesn’t rely on physical strength alone, anyone can practice this martial art.
+Women even though often considered to be the physically less strong gender, can equally participate and progress in the art.

 Many high ranking Aikido practitioners are well over their 50s or even 60s and still practice or teach classes to younger practitioners.
 This is evidence for the health and well-being benefits of the art as well as the design of the techniques that requires little to no effort to execute.
 The founder of Aikido – Morihei Ueshiba practiced and was teaching Aikido until his death, staying active on the mats until nearly 80 years of age.